Tuesday’s ‘General Hospital’ Spoilers: Sam Has News For Molly, Jordan Wants Revenge, & Chase Has Questions

 — General Hospital (@GeneralHospital) April 6, 2020

 As Jordan watches over TJ, she will vow to take care of Cyrus.
-Before his release from Pentonville, Jordan had warned the new mob boss that she would kill him if TJ wasn’t returned to her.
-Now TJ has been returned, but it sounds as if his condition will initially be quite poor and this will spark a deep desire in Jordan to get revenge on her son’s behalf.
+Before his release from Pentonville, Jordan had warned the new mob boss that she would kill him if her son wasn’t returned to her.
+Now, TJ has been returned, but it sounds as if his condition will initially be quite poor and this will spark a deep desire in Jordan to get revenge on her son’s behalf.

 General Hospital spoilers suggest that there will be a lot of people in and out of TJ’s room at GH during Tuesday’s show.
 Chase will seemingly show up looking to ask some questions, as the sneak peek shows him looking down toward someone as he asks if that person can identify the kidnappers.

 TJ doesn’t necessarily know anything about the men who took him, but Jordan sure does.
-However, it seems likely that Jordan will manage to warn TJ and discourage him from cooperating with Chase and the PCPD.
+However, it seems likely that she will manage to warn him and discourage him from cooperating with Chase and the PCPD.
 Viewers will be curious to see how Jordan navigates this situation going forward, trying to maintain her position as police commissioner without revealing to anybody else that she’s crossed a lot of lines in relation to Cyrus.

-In addition, Jason and Cyrus will cross paths during the next show.
-According to SheKnows Soaps, Jason will stand his ground though.
-Cyrus has shown that he is not a man who is easily intimidated, but Jason certainly isn’t either.
+In addition, Jason and Cyrus will cross paths during the next show, but as SheKnows Soaps teased, Jason will stand his ground.
+Cyrus has shown that he is not a man who is easily intimidated, but Jason certainly isn’t, either.

 Who will Cyrus target next and should he perhaps concentrate on protecting himself first and foremost?
-General Hospital spoilers suggest that this will get pretty chaotic in the days ahead and it sounds as if Cyrus’ days may be numbered.
+General Hospital spoilers suggest that this will get pretty chaotic in the days ahead, which means Cyrus’ days may be numbered.